Articles on: Getting Started

 Caused by: java.lang.ClassNotFoundException

-If the extension relies on a Keycloak class, this can lead to an error during the start of the extension such as Caused by: java.lang.ClassNotFoundException: org.keycloak.services.managers.XXXXXX because on Wildfly the class loaders are isolated for safety reasons.
+If the extension relies on a Keycloak class, this can lead to an error during the start of the extension such as Caused by: java.lang.ClassNotFoundException: org.keycloak.services.managers.XXXXXX because on Quarkus the class loaders are isolated for safety reasons.

 This issue can be resolved by declaring explicitly the dependencies needed by the extension in the MANFIEST.MF file.